nour29110/Water-System-Anomaly-Detection/README.md

 | CNN            | 0.19   | 0.19    | 1.0 | 0.33   |

 ## Acknowledgments
-- Special thanks to the research team for providing guidance and the dataset.
+- Special thanks to the research team for providing guidance.
-- This project is part of an ongoing effort to improve the security of critical infrastructure systems.